Dust Collector Hoods

 SOLUTION: US Duct personnel work with you to understand ALL of the dynamics of the application and then fabricate a solution.
 They can show you a wide variety of past solutions and draw you (in 3D) proposed solutions.
 And then they can produce them for you at a reasonable price.

-Suction hoods are an essential part of virtually every collection system.
+Custom dust suction hoods are an essential part of virtually every dust collector collection system.
 The objective is to design a hood that is able to capture the fugitive dust or fume, at a velocity that will 'pull' it away from its normal trajectory, and from a distance that is suitable to the application.
 For example, a hood on a dump bin must be able to capture dust that spews up from the dumping while not being so aggressive as to pull the material that is being dumped.
 Likewise, a router hood must be able to capture flying wood chip while not being in the way of the work space.

 These examples highlight the complexity of designing a hood and the futility of just building a 'box'.